-To make a withdrawal from a Legacy Trust the branch should use form SOP163 which is available from the Legacy Admin Team or on the intranet.
-In accordance with Charity Commission requirements to prevent funds being held in trusts indefinitely, the Legacy Admin Team will review the Legacy Trust Portfolio annually and, where funds remain unspent, will liaise with the branch to find ways to spend it.
+To make a withdrawal from a Legacy Trust the branch should complete form SOP163 Appendix A and submit this to your MEO for approval.
+The MEO will check the planned expenditure is permitted under the Legion's general spending guidelines and confirm with the Legacy Management Team it is also permitted under the restrictions of the legacy before requesting payment to the branch by the Branch Accounts Team.
+In accordance with Charity Commission requirements to prevent funds being held in trusts indefinitely, the Legacy Management Team will review the Legacy Trust Portfolio annually and, where funds remain unspent, will liaise with the branch to find ways to spend it.